curl/everything-curl/libcurl-drive.md

 your application when it is completed—successful or failed.

-2. The 'multi' interface is for when you want to do more than one transfer at the same time, or you just want an non-blocking transfer mechanism.
+2. The 'multi' interface is for when you want to do more than one transfer at the same time, or you just want a non-blocking transfer.

 3. The 'multi_socket' interface is a slight variation of the regular multi one, but is event-based and is really the suggested API to use if you intend